dgarreau/image_lime_theory/README.md

 # What does LIME really see in images?

-Python code for the preprint [What does LIME really see in images?](https://arxiv.org/abs/2102.06307) No installation required, the main requirements are LIME (tested with version 0.2.0.0) and Tensorflow (>=2.1.0).
+Python code for the paper [What does LIME really see in images?](https://arxiv.org/abs/2102.06307) No installation required, the main requirements are LIME (tested with version 0.2.0.0) and Tensorflow (>=2.1.0).

 ## General organization